Martin Sesaker

 Martin Sesaker (born 9 May 1994) is a Norwegian curler from Trondheim.
-He currently plays third on the Norwegian men's curling team.
+He currently plays third on the Norwegian men's curling team skipped by Magnus Ramsfjell.

 Career

+Juniors

 Sesaker made his international début for Norway at the 2012 Winter Youth Olympics, throwing fourth stones on the team, skipped by Markus Skogvold.
 The team finished pool play with a 3–4 record, putting them in a tie with China.
 The team went on to beat China in a tiebreaker game, but lost in the quarter-finals to Sweden.
 Sesaker was then paired with Kim Eun-bi of South Korea for the mixed doubles competition.
 The team made it all the way to the final where they faced off against the pair of Michael Brunner of Switzerland and Nicole Muskatewitz of Germany.
 In the final, Sesaker and Kim were downed 13–2, settling for silver.

 The following season, Sesaker joined the Norwegian junior men's team, playing second on the team, which was skipped by Eirik Mjøen.
 The team played in the 2013 World Junior Curling Championships, where they finished in fifth place, with a 5–4 record.
 The following year, Sesaker played as the team's alternate at the 2014 World Junior Curling Championships.
 The team finished the round-robin in first place with a 7–2 record.
 In the playoffs however, they lost both the 1 vs. 2 games to Scotland, then the semifinal to Switzerland, before rebounding in the bronze medal game against Canada, which they won 7–5.
 Sesaker played in four games at the event.
 Sesaker was promoted to the team's third at the 2015 World Junior Curling Championships.
 The team, now skipped by Gaute Nepstad finished the round-robin with a 4–5 record, finishing in sixth place, and out of the playoffs.